damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 to be worked if the Employer takes the view that it is necessary in the company's interests and in the context of the proper completion of the agreed work.

-**8\.
-Travelling expenses**
+**8\. traveling expenses**

-If the Employee incurs travelling expenses for business trips authorized by the employer, those expenses are payable in accordance with the most recent tax rules in that regard.
+If the Employee incurs traveling expenses for business trips authorized by the employer, those expenses are payable in accordance with the most recent tax rules in that regard.

 **9\.
 Holiday allowance**